RaphGL/Tuckr/README.md

 Usage: tuckr [OPTIONS] <COMMAND>

 Commands:
-  status     Get dotfiles' symlinking status (alias: s) add        Deploy dotfiles for the supplied groups (alias: a) rm         Remove dotfiles for the supplied groups set        Setup groups and run their hooks encrypt    Encrypt files and move them to dotfiles/Secrets (alias: e) decrypt    Decrypt files (alias: d) push       Copy files into groups pop        Remove groups from dotfiles/Configs ls         List dotfiles hooks, secrets, profiles init       Initialize dotfile directory from-stow  Convert a GNU Stow repo into Tuckr groupis    Return the group files belongs to help       Print this message or the help of the given subcommand(s)
+  status   Get dotfiles' symlinking status (alias: s) add      Deploy dotfiles for the supplied groups (alias: a) rm       Remove dotfiles for the supplied groups set      Setup groups and run their hooks unset    Remove groups and run their cleanup hooks encrypt  Encrypt files and move them to dotfiles/Secrets (alias: e) decrypt  Decrypt files (alias: d) push     Copy files into groups pop      Remove groups from dotfiles/Configs ls       List dotfiles hooks, secrets, profiles init     Initialize dotfile directory groupis  Return the group files belongs to help     Print this message or the help of the given subcommand(s)

 Options:
   -p, --profile <PROFILE>  Choose which dotfile profile to use